mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Fri 2nd May, all street lights out on Pilley Crescent, 3rd May :- [7517295](https://www.fixmystreet.com/report/7517295)
 - Overgrown verge, 2nd May :- [7517035](https://www.fixmystreet.com/report/7517035)
 - Tarmac sunk, uneven and holes appearing follwing previous repairss are, 2nd May :- [7516729](https://www.fixmystreet.com/report/7516729)
-- Out walking today I walked into a sign that is far too low on the lamppost and almost knocked myself out whilst also receiving a cut to the head.
-I have photographs of the post and the damage to my head but are unable to share these on this platform.
-The post is located on the Charlton Lane / Greenhills Road, close to the mini roundabout.
-The post contains a sign for the Zebra Crossing and Leckhampton Cycle Information, the latter being the sign that is way too low.
-I would be grateful if this could be addressed to avoid any further danger to pedestrians.
-Many thanks., 2nd May :- [7516364](https://www.fixmystreet.com/report/7516364)

 <!-- fix_marker ends -->